HariSekhon/DevOps-Bash-tools/README.md

 - `kubectl_get_all.sh` - finds all namespaced Kubernetes objects and requests them for the current or given namespace.
 Useful because `kubectl get all` misses a lof of object types
 - `kubectl_kv_to_secret.sh` - creates a Kuberbetes secret from `key=value` or shell export format, as args or via stdin (eg. piped from `aws_csv_creds.sh`)
 - `kubectl_secret_values.sh` - prints the keys and base64 decoded values within a given Kubernetes secret for quick debugging of Kubernetes secrets.
 See also: `gcp_secrets_to_kubernetes.sh`
+- `kubernetes_secrets_to_sealed_secrets.sh` - generates [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) for any existing secrets found in the current or given namespace
 - `kubernetes_foreach_context.sh` - executes a command across all kubectl contexts, replacing `{context}` in each iteration (skips lab contexts `docker` / `minikube` / `minishift` to avoid hangs since they're often offline)
 - `kubernetes_foreach_namespace.sh` - executes a command across all kubernetes namespaces in the current cluster context, replacing `{namespace}` in each iteration
   - Can be chained with `kubernetes_foreach_context.sh` and useful when combined with `gcp_secrets_to_kubernetes.sh` to load all secrets from GCP to Kubernetes for the current cluster, or combined with `gke_kube_creds.sh` and `kubernetes_foreach_context.sh` for all clusters!